ouzozcn/jds-colorcontrasttool/README.md

 ## Contributing

-Contributions to the Color Palette Tool (COPT) are welcome!
+Contributions to the Color Contrast Tool are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.